AckerlyXu/heima/articles/iot-hub/iot-hub-bulk-identity-mgmt.md

 }
 ```

+> [!NOTE]
-> [AZURE.NOTE]  You can also use the **GetDevicesAsync** method of the **RegistryManager** class to fetch a list of your devices.
+>  You can also use the **GetDevicesAsync** method of the **RegistryManager** class to fetch a list of your devices.
 However, this approach has a hard cap of 1000 on the number of device objects that are returned.
 The expected use case for the **GetDevicesAsync** method is for development scenarios to aid debugging and is not recommended for production workloads.

 ## Import devices